 The operation of the University Bookstore is contracted to an outside vendor whose contract expired in May 2014 and was subsequently renewed.
-Effective June 1, 2014, to May 31, 2024, TAP will receive fees equal to 16.1% of the first \$6,000,000 in bookstore sales and 17.1% of all revenues over \$6,000,000.
-The fees, which totaled \$476,447 for the year ended June 30, 2023, are included in sales and services of auxiliary enterprises.
+Effective June 1, 2014 to May 31, 2024, TAP will receive fees equal to 16.1% of the first \$6,000,000 in bookstore sales and 17.1% of all revenues over \$6,000,000.
+The fees, which totaled \$333,579 for the year ended June 30, 2025, are included in sales and services of auxiliary enterprises.
+On July 25, 2019, the parties amended the agreement to add participation in the Follett Access Program, under which the University adopted inclusive access course materials as part of its Spring and Summer academic terms.
+Under this amendment, TAP is entitled to additional program-related fees, including a 7% commission on all gross sales of Follett Access digital course materials, as well as program-specific invoicing, refund, and adoption provisions.

 In January 1995, TAP entered into an agreement with an external vendor to provide vending services for the University.
 The agreement was originally for one year commencing January 5, 1995, and automatically renews annually.
 In connection with the contract, TAP receives 25% of all vending revenues as commission.
-The revenues received on this contract, included in sales and services of auxiliary enterprises, for the year ended June 30, 2023, amounted to \$13,868.
+The revenues received on this contract, included in sales and services of auxiliary enterprises, for the year ended June 30, 2025 amounted to \$52,982.

 TAP entered into a sponsorship agreement with Pepsi to give exclusive beverage availability and merchandising rights on the University campus for a five-year period beginning January 2015.
-In December 2017, an amendment was entered into that extended the agreement for a five-year period beyond the initial term, such that the new expiration date of the agreement is December 31, 2023, and the full term of the agreement is now the nine-year period from January 1, 2015, to December 31, 2023.
+In December 2017, an amendment was entered into that extended the agreement for a five-year period beyond the initial term, such that the new expiration date of the agreement is December 31, 2023 and the full term of the agreement is now the ten-year period from January 1, 2015 to December 31, 2024.
 In connection with the contract, the sponsor agreed to pay TAP up front commissions each year, annual product donations, and sales-based commission.
-The commission received on this contract, included in sales and services of auxiliary enterprises, for the year ended June 30, 2023, amounted to \$42,471.
+The commission received on this contract, included in sales and services of auxiliary enterprises, for the year ended June 30, 2025 amounted to \$3,894.